shaloo/docs.arcana/includes/text-snippets/warn_telegram_no_global_keys_support.md

-??? an-caution "Only App-Specific Keys"
+??? an-warning "Only App-Specific Keys"

     Global Keys option is not supported for apps that use Telegram as the social login provider.